Sign up to our newsletter to get the latest on living wage and income

 Living wage

-The Global Living Wage Coalition, has developed a living wage living incomes for rural and urban areas within each country and should not replace countries where a Anker benchmark is available.
-They are not location-specific, and so are not represe">reference value study for rural Egypt, based on the Anker methodology, which refers specifically to the rural areas of the country.
+The Global Living Wage Coalition, has developed a study for rural Egypt, based on the Anker methodology, which refers specifically to the rural areas of the country.

-The Anker Living Wage Reference Value is estimated at 5,048 Egyptian Pound (284 EUR) per month, which is almost double the national minimum wage.
-The reference value is a wage which would guarantee workers a basic but decent standard of living in a typical rural area in Egypt.
-Due to the heterogeneous poverty rates in Egypt, it is expected that the minimum living wage gaps will vary greatly from one area to another.[1]
+The Anker Living Wage Reference Value is estimated at 7,418 Egyptian Pound () per month, which is more than double the national minimum wage.
+The reference value is a wage which would guarantee workers a in a typical rural area in Egypt.
+Due to the heterogeneous poverty rates in Egypt, it is expected that the minimum living wage gaps will vary greatly from one area to another.

 What's happening